hopsoft/bighorn/README.md

 ### Clicks

-It's useful to capture as much information as possible when a click occurs.
+It's useful to capture as much information as possible when a click event occurs.
 For example, I typically track the following data points.

 - `name`    - the name of the event (can be custom)
 - `trigger` - the DOM event that triggered the event
 - `host`    - the page hosting the link
 - `target`  - the domain the click is sending traffic to
 - `type`    - the type of link (i.e. banner-ad, text-ad, etc...)
 - `partner` - the partner (if any) the link is sending traffic to
-- `value` - the anticipated revenue earned
+- `value`   - the anticipated revenue from the event

 > __Important:__ How the data points are structured when tracked with Bighorn will impact the type of reports & visualizations available in tools like Google Analytics & Piwik.